-Mountain town Jackson Hole, Wyoming is a must-add to your domestic-destination bucket list.
-From snow-capped peaks to roaming elk, travel writer @katherineparkermagyar has shared her 1, 2, 3 destination guide for the town below.
+Mountain town Jackson Hole, Wyoming is a must-add to your domestic destination bucket list.
+From snow-capped peaks to roaming elk, read below for our official Jackson Hole destination guide.

-Snake River Grill (@snakerivergrill): Located just off the town square, the Snake River Grill is a must-visit when visiting Jackson Hole.
-The chic establishment is a veritable institution in downtown Jackson, with a sophisticated ambiance and even more sophisticated food and wine menu.
+Located just off the town square, the Snake River Grill is a must-visit when visiting Jackson Hole.
+The chic establishment is a veritable institution in downtown Jackson, with a sophisticated ambiance and an even more sophisticated food and wine menu.

-King Sushi (@kingsushijh): King Sushi manages to achieve near-impossible status as a favorite haunt of tourists and locals alike.
-The delectable sushi and sashimi (not to mention the Imperial Shrimp) are sure to satisfy even the most discerning foodie visiting from New York, while the cozy yet chic ambiance keeps diners coming back night after night.
+King Sushi achieves near-impossible status as a favorite haunt of tourists and locals alike.
+The delectable sushi and sashimi (not to mention the Imperial Shrimp) are sure to satisfy even the most discerning foodie visiting from New York.
+At the same time, the cozy yet chic ambiance keeps diners coming back night after night.

-Granite Hot Springs: Discover why the off-season is the best season in Grand Teton National Park with a snowmobile adventure to Granite Hot Springs.
-Pack a bathing suit (and charge your iPhone) before heading out to enjoy the spectacular vistas and restorative relaxation of Wyoming’s thermal waters, wide-open spaces, and endless supply of fresh powder.
+Discover why the off-season is the best season in Grand Teton National Park with a snowmobile adventure to Granite Hot Springs.
+Pack a bathing suit (and charge your iPhone) before heading out to enjoy the spectacular vistas and restorative relaxation of Wyoming’s thermal waters, wide-open spaces, and an endless supply of fresh powder.